signalfx/splunk-otel-collector-chart/CONTRIBUTING.md

 ## Building

-When changing the helm chart the files under `rendered` need to be rebuilt with `make render`.
+When changing the helm chart the files under `examples/*/rendered_manifests` need to be rebuilt with `make render`.
 It's strongly recommended to use [pre-commit](https://pre-commit.com/) which will do this automatically for each commit (as well as run some linting).

 ## Running locally